Recognition of same-sex unions in San Marino

-San Marino has recognized civil unions for both same-sex and opposite-sex couples since 5 December 2018.
+San Marino has recognized civil unions for same-sex and opposite-sex couples since 5 December 2018.
 Legislation to permit civil unions was introduced to the Grand and General Council in December 2017, and was approved on 15 November 2018 by a vote of 40 to 4.
 Civil unions provide comparable rights to marriage in the areas of residency, citizenship, pension, health care, succession, and stepchild adoption.
 The law came into full effect on 11 February 2019, following a number of further legal and administrative changes.

 Immigration rights

-On 21 June 2012, the Grand and General Council approved an istanza d'arengo (popular initiative) requesting the government to allow foreign nationals in same-sex relationships with San Marino citizens to remain in the country legally.
-The request did not ask for any other rights for these couples, but its approval was still hailed as a "historic step forward" by Michele Pazzini, the secretary of a San Marino LGBT association.
+On 21 June 2012, the Grand and General Council approved a popular initiative (istanza d'arengo) by a 33–20 vote requesting the government to allow foreign nationals in same-sex relationships with San Marino citizens to remain in the country legally.
+The initiative did not ask for any other rights for these couples, but its approval was still hailed as a "historic step forward" by Michele Pazzini, the secretary of a San Marino LGBT association.
 Pazzini said: "This is a little step towards the full recognition of same-sex couples."
-The istanza was accepted in a vote of 33 in favor to 20 against.
-Its approval was criticized by the Bishop of the Diocese of San Marino-Montefeltro, Luigi Negri, who argued that it sought to "change the concept of cohabitation so that sex no longer matters".
-Pazzini responded that Negri "does not [seem to] know that two men or two women can live quietly under the same roof [in San Marino]", and that "Sammarinese frequently fall in love with non-Sammarinese nationals", thus making this law change necessary to ensure equality.
+Its approval was criticized by the Bishop of San Marino-Montefeltro, Luigi Negri, who argued that it sought to "change the concept of cohabitation so that sex no longer matters".
+Pazzini responded that Negri "[did] not [seem to] know that two men or two women can live quietly under the same roof [in San Marino]", and that "Sammarinese frequently fall in love with non-Sammarinese nationals", thus making this law change necessary to ensure equality.
 He also replied to criticism from the Sammarinese Christian Democratic Party, whose representatives indicated that "the petition did not respond to any real societal need", saying that the party "does not know and perhaps has not even bothered to analyze the problems related to this discrimination", arguing that LGBT people were being treated as "third-class citizens".
-Pazzini also mentioned that it had taken four years for the government to finally address the istanza.
-Nonetheless, in spite of the istanza being accepted, no law amendments were introduced in the following years.
+Pazzini also mentioned that it had taken four years for the government to finally address the initiative.
+Nonetheless, no law amendments were introduced in the following years.